feng-terry/rotten_tomatoes_regression/readme.md

 **Description**

 A deep neural network regression model was created to predict the Tomatometer and audience ratings of movies.
-A dataset of over 17,000 movies as preprocessed and used to train this model.
+A dataset of over 17,000 movies was preprocessed and used to train this model.
 Information such as runtime, content rating, actors, authors, directors, release month, and production company was either One-Hot encoded (categorical variables) or normalized (continuous variables).
 The model was four layers deep with an input layer of 240 nodes, two